Robot Holocaust: Plot

 After society was almost destroyed in a robot rebellion in 2033, the remnants are either slaves to the Dark One in the one city that remains or nomads in the outside world.
 Slaves either work to power the city or fight in death matches for the other slaves to watch and for the Dark One's entertainment.
-While the winner of these matches is promised a reward, they receive death instead.
+While the winners of these matches are promised a reward, they receive death instead.
 The games are used to weed out of the population the biggest and the strongest to prevent rebellion in New Terra, the last city on Earth.

 Just outside New Terra (New York City), Neo, a drifter from the atomic-blasted wastelands and his klutzy robot sidekick arrive at a factory where slaves labor to fuel the Dark One's Power Station.
-He meets Deeja (Nadine Hart), who convinces him to help rescue her father.
-Her father is a scientist (Michael Downend) who has invented a device that can break the Dark One's control over the factory slaves.
+He meets Deeja, who convinces him to help rescue her father.
+Her father is a scientist who has invented a device that can break the Dark One's control over the factory slaves.
 Gathering a motley crew of allies on the way, Neo and Deeja go to the Power Station to confront the Dark One's evil servants.
-They find her father's body has been forcibly linked to the Dark One and was beyond saving, forcing Neo to kill both the Dark One and Deeja's father.
-With the Dark One dead and the slaves are free, Deeja stays behind to continue her father's work while Neo returns to the wastelands with his robot sidekick.
+They find her father's body has been forcibly linked to the Dark One and is beyond saving, forcing Neo to kill both the Dark One and Deeja's father.
+With the Dark One dead and the slaves free, Deeja stays behind to continue her father's work, while Neo returns to the wastelands with his robot sidekick.